Quantum chemistry

-Quantum chemistry, also called molecular quantum mechanics, is a branch of physical chemistry focused on the application of quantum mechanics to chemical systems, particularly towards the quantum-mechanical calculation of electronic contributions to physical and chemical properties of molecules, materials, and solutions at the atomic level.
-These calculations include systematically applied approximations intended to make calculations computationally feasible while still capturing as much information about important contributions to the computed wave functions as well as to observable properties such as structures, spectra, and thermodynamic properties.
-Quantum chemistry is also concerned with the computation of quantum effects on molecular dynamics and chemical kinetics.
+Simulated electron localization function (ELF) map of a furan (C_{4}H_{4}O) molecule.
+Colour indicates the magnitude of the ELF field, which reflects the degree of electron localisation at each point in the molecular plane.

-Chemists rely heavily on spectroscopy through which information regarding the quantization of energy on a molecular scale can be obtained.
-Common methods are infra-red (IR) spectroscopy, nuclear magnetic resonance (NMR) spectroscopy, and scanning probe microscopy.
-Quantum chemistry may be applied to the prediction and verification of spectroscopic data as well as other experimental data.
+Quantum chemistry, or molecular quantum mechanics, is a branch of physical chemistry which applies quantum mechanics to chemical systems to predict physical and chemical properties of molecules and materials.
+It often involves calculating electronic wave functions at the atomic level.
+These calculations make approximations to make simulations computationally feasible while capturing the relevant contributions to the computed wave functions and observable properties including the structures, spectra, and thermodynamics of a system.
+Quantum chemistry also covers the computation of quantum effects on molecular dynamics and chemical kinetics.

-Many quantum chemistry studies are focused on the electronic ground state and excited states of individual atoms and molecules as well as the study of reaction pathways and transition states that occur during chemical reactions.
+Quantum chemistry studies focus on the electronic ground state and excited states of atoms, molecules, and ions.
+Such calculations allow chemical reactions to be described with respect to pathways, intermediates, and transition states.
 Spectroscopic properties may also be predicted.
 Typically, such studies assume the electronic wave function is adiabatically parameterized by the nuclear positions (i.e., the Born–Oppenheimer approximation).
 A wide variety of approaches are used, including semi-empirical methods, density functional theory, Hartree–Fock calculations, quantum Monte Carlo methods, and coupled cluster methods.

 Understanding electronic structure and molecular dynamics through the development of computational solutions to the Schrödinger equation is a central goal of quantum chemistry.
-Progress in the field depends on overcoming several challenges, including the need to increase the accuracy of the results for small molecular systems, and to also increase the size of large molecules that can be realistically subjected to computation, which is limited by scaling considerations — the computation time increases as a power of the number of atoms.
+Progress in the field depends on overcoming several challenges, including the need to increase the accuracy of the results for small molecular systems, as well as to increase the size of large molecules that can be realistically subjected to computation, which is limited by scaling considerations—the computation time increases as a power of the number of atoms.